bitbar/android-gradle-plugin/README.md

-Gradle plugin to deploys apks to TestDroid's online devices
+Gradle plugin to deploys apks to Testdroid's online devices

 A typical project build.gradle will look like this: